RaunakSR/Personal_Portfolio/README.md

 2. Open the `index.html` file in your preferred browser to view the website.
 3. Customize the content and design by modifying the HTML, CSS, and JavaScript files as needed.

-## Screenshots

-_Add screenshots here to provide a visual preview of the website._

 ## Future Enhancements